Digital identity is well and truly established as one of the most significant technology trends on the planet.

 public framework of trust, built on guarantees of private data protection and security.

-Contrary to what the media sometimes suggests, in 2017 we'll see once again that measures taken to bolster security and combat fraud are generally well accepted by citizens.
+In 2018-2020 we'll see once again that measures taken to bolster security and combat fraud are generally well accepted by citizens.
 These are, of course, sovereign matters par excellence.

 These predictions are confirmed by what we discovered about

 expectations for mobile security, in interviews conducted with 1300 citizens in November 2016.

 Robust security measures will be the obvious response to new demands for trust in all exchanges between citizens and public authorities.

 In terms of privacy protection, the General Data Protection Regulation of May 2018 (GDPR) for European Member States represents a major step forward for data protection and privacy.
 28 countries are impacted including the UK.

 In August 2017, India's supreme court ruled privacy a "fundamental right"in a landmark case illustrating that biometric data protection is now on top of regulators' agenda in the largest democracy of the world.

 Privacy demands a rigorous accountability.
 We’re seeing in 2017-2018 the emergence of a global consensus, its fundamental principle being that mismanagement of personal information will not be tolerated and that companies that do not protect data properly could be hit with large fines.

 - Citizens are prepared, willing and waiting for greater security.